 How to determine ROI on a project: The basic project ROI formula

 Before proceeding to the project ROI calculator, let’s consider the formula for basic ROI calculation.
-This is how to figure out ROI in business:
+This is how ROI is calculated in business:

 In project management, Net Profit or Net Gain is the difference between the financial value gained upon project completion and investment costs.
 So, ROI formula in project management will look a bit different:

-Let’s say you’ve invested $1,000 in a project and gained $1,200 upon its completion.
+Let’s imagine one of the most straightforward ROI examples.
+You’ve invested $1,000 in a project and gained $1,200 upon its completion.
 You can calculate ROI formula in the following way:

 However, knowing the right formula is not enough to make the right decision.
 You need to know how to interpret the result of your calculations.